alexmstancu/simple-atm/README.md

         "holderName": "alex"
 	}
 	```
 * if the account is not existing, the response body will contain an error message and status code is 404 NOT FOUND
 3. Withdraw: **POST** `http://localhost:8080/atm/userAccount/withdraw`
     * note: you need to first authenticate in order to call this endpoint, otherwise you get 401 UNAUTHORIZED with an error message in the response
     * the account number and the amount must be present as URL query params:
     `http://localhost:8080/atm/userAccount/withdraw?accountNumber=11111&amount=100.12`
+    * possible responses:
-    * if you are authenticated & the current balance >= amount, the response will be in the following format:
+	* **200 OK** and **below response body** - this is for the happy path (if you are authenticated & the current balance >= amount)
     ```
     {
         "operationType": "withdraw",